Particle Photon Setup library

 - If you have a feature request, open an issue.

 - If you want to contribute, submit a pull request.

-Particle iOS Cloud SDK is available under the Apache License 2.0.
+Particle iOS Photon Setup Library is available under the Apache License 2.0.
 See the LICENSE file for more info.